How Captain Harlock changed my life, 1990

 The hardest part of this by far was drawing Harlock’s spaceship, the Arcadia.
 It’s an extremely complex vessel, designed by the legendary Kazutaka Miyatake.
 Ben’s approach was to minimize it, so Robert Gibson ended up not writing a lot of space action.
 To me, the space action was the best part and it’s what I wanted to draw the most.
 Fortunately, I already had an Arcadia model kit in my collection to build for reference.
 If not for that, the job would have been MUCH harder.
 But by the end of the run, I could draw the entire ship from memory.

-My inker (for this issue only) was Steve Krueger, who worked with me for the entirety of Broid and Chaser Platoon.
+My inker (for issue 13 only) was Steve Krueger, who worked with me for the entirety of Broid and Chaser Platoon.
 The reason it was one issue only was that my third original series, Ground Zero, started right after this and he would shift over to that.
 But the thing that made this a personal landmark was quite unexpected: it’s the first comic I lettered myself.
 It seems like something I should have been doing all along, but I just never had time.
 I don’t remember what changed, but it was permanent; I would be lettering all my own comics from here on out.
 Maybe it was just to collect a little more money.
 Either way, it paid off in ways I never could have predicted.

 Once my editor at Malibu saw that I could do this, he quickly offered me more lettering jobs.
 I added them to my daily routine and they kept on coming.
 Ultimately, it had a greater impact than all the penciling and inking put together.
 In 1992, Malibu’s fortunes were rising fast and they went into rapid expansion.
 They needed to add an in-house production crew, which included an art department that would almost exclusively handle lettering.
 I was the one they chose to lead that department, which resulted in them moving me from Michigan to California at the end of the year.